hm-seclab/TheRedCube-Blog/docs/posts/UniCTF-22/README.md

 # HTB University CTF 2022

 The 2022 university CTF was a great event for us.
 We also participated in the university CTF 2021.
-This year we were able to expand our team from 10 to 30 people.
+This year, we were able to expand our team from 10 to 30 people.

-We had a lot of new participants on the team who were trying out working on CTF challenges as a team.
+We had many new participants on the team who were trying out working on CTF challenges as a team.

 It was a great time spent over a weekend full of pizza, soft drinks, and code.